 Nominated named governor

-For any payment having a value of £25,000 and above then one of the signatures must be the Chair of Governors, Chair of Resources or the nominated named governor.
+For any invoice having a value of £25,000 and above then one of the signatures must be the Chair of Governors, Chair of Resources or the nominated named governor.
 In the case of emergencies i.e. all Governors unavailable, then providing authorisation has been received via email the payment can be signed by two other signatories.
 Document to be signed by the Governor as soon as possible.
 In the case of BACs payments this limit applies to a single BACs transaction not a batch of transactions.

 7.16 The Finance Assistant has control of the cheques / BACS and must ensure that: